supergamer9787/Linux-Desktop-Install/README.md

 Check the releases for the Scripts :)

 I have provided some basic documentation and clarifications for the scripts down below.
-For your convinence I have included a Text file in the releases with the documentation as well
+For your convinence I have included a Text file in the releases with the documentation as well.

-What are these scripts: These are bash shell scripts that I created that automate the installation of a desktop enviornment that better suits you instead of having to change linux distros which are a headache for most people
+What are these scripts: These are bash shell scripts that I created that automate the installation of a desktop enviornment that better suits you instead of having to change linux distros which are a headache for most people.

 How do I get started: Firstly you want to check out my releases page and download the script that corrisponds to your distrobution.
 If your unsure, I have made a Generic list to choose from.
-If your distro isn't in the list as there are so many to keep track of, a generic google search or your distrobutions basic documentation will tell you
+If your distro isn't in the list as there are so many to keep track of, a generic google search or your distrobutions basic documentation will tell you.

 Anyone with these distros will want to use the Debian install script: